MilesKlingman/ElectronWaveguideSimulator/README.md

 # ElectronWaveguideSimulator
 A program which incorporates an energy level calculator, wavefuction generator, and reproduction of Figures B &amp; C of the ACS publication, "Quantized Ballistic Transport of Electrons and Electron Pairs in LaAlO3/SrTiO3 Nanowires" for electron waveguides created on the LaAlO3/SrAlO3 heterostructure.

+This project was completed throughout the "Electron Waveguide Tutorial" given by Jeremy Levy of the University of Pittsburgh in the Levy Lab.
+This tutorial covered some basic quantum mechanics topics including transformations, particle in a box, harmonic oscillators, momentum and energy operators, momentum and energy eigenvalues, electron waveguide wavefuction and energy function, wavefuction hamiltonians, quantized conductance, and quantized ballistic transport.
+Throughout the tutorial and in this project, these concepts were applied to create the overall final product.
+The motive for this tutorial is to supplement research in the Levy Lab and help first/second year undergraduates understand elementary quantum mechanics and the basics of electron waveguides, a subject that is highly involved in today's physics research.

+The figures reproduced in this program are published in [this paper](https://pubs.acs.org/doi/10.1021/acs.nanolett.8b01614).